mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ---

 This post will explain how you can easily create [protocol dissectors][wireshark-lua-dissectors] in Wireshark, using the Lua programming language.
-This is can be useful when you're working with a custom protocol that Wireshark doesn't already have a dissector for.
-If Wireshark looks like this for example
+This can be useful when you're working with a custom protocol that Wireshark doesn't already have a dissector for.
+If Wireshark looks like this, for example,

 ![Wireshark without dissector]({{ "/assets/creating-wireshark-dissectors-1/before.png" | absolute_url }})

-it's hard to tell what the various bytes in the data part represents.
+it's hard to tell what the various bytes in the data part represent.

 Wireshark is written in C, and dissectors for Wireshark are generally also written in C. However, Wireshark has a Lua implementation that makes it easy for people who are unfamiliar with C to write dissectors.
-For those who are unfamiliar with Lua, it's a very light-weight programming language that is designed to be implemented as a scripting language in applications to extend their functionality.
+For those who are unfamiliar with Lua, it's a very lightweight programming language that is designed to be implemented as a scripting language in applications to extend their functionality.